SkylineCommunications/dataminer-docs/connector-help/connector_help/Yaesu_G-800DXA.md

 ### General

-This page contains all of the parameters in the driver.
+This page contains all of the parameters in the connector.

 It displays the current **Azimuth Angle** and **Elevation Angle** and allows you to set the **Azimuth Angle**, **Rotation Direction** and **Rotation Speed.**